13 Animals That Never Sleep 🤯

 Bluefish, also known as snapper or tailor, is a highly migratory species that moves around the Atlantic coast of the United States over the different seasons.

-During their migration periods, the vast majority of wild fish will cease to sleep.
+During their migration periods, most wild fish will cease to sleep.

-In addition, even when they seem to be resting, bluefish are continuously actively swimming and reacting to their surroundings, even if it may look like they are sleeping, which is the main reason they are on the list of animals that never sleep.
+In addition, even when they seem to be resting, bluefish are continuously actively swimming and reacting to their surroundings, even if it may look like they are sleeping, which is why they are on the list of animals that never sleep.

 7. Tilapia